• Skip to primary navigation

 • Preheat the oven to 375°F (190°C) and line a cookie sheet with a piece of parchment paper.

-• Stir together the dry ingredients in a medium mixing bowl and set aside.
+• Stir together the flour, baking soda and powder, salt and cinnamon in a medium mixing bowl and set aside.

 • In a large mixing bowl, stir together the melted coconut oil, sugar, eggs, and vanilla and stir.